Students in sport management will have the opportunity to combine their love of sport with their passion for business.

 Through our interdisciplinary curriculum, students will advance their skills in areas highly valued by employers — including integrative problem-solving, self-awareness and management, and both written and oral communication — leaving them primed for success in the rapidly growing sport industry upon graduation.

-Michael Rebold, (2016) Assistant Professor of Integrative Exercise Science; Integrative Exercise Science Program Coordinator
+Michael Rebold, (2016) Associate Professor of Integrative Exercise Science; Integrative Exercise Science Program Coordinator

 B.A., Baldwin Wallace University;

 David M Strukel, (2016) Assistant Professor of Communication; Director of the Burton D. Morgan Foundation Center for Integrated Entrepreneurship